- Summit Pisang Peak at 6091 m.

 Day 12: Manang to Yak Kharka (4,110m/13,484ft): 3 - 4 hours

-The trail from Manang continues via the stream and then ascend to the Tenki village.
-From Tenki Village climb up continues via Marshyangdi Valley to the valley of Jarsang Khola.
-Then trail continues through the pasture, a scrub of Juniper trees, as we slowly gain the altitude.
+The trail from Manang continues via the stream and then ascends to the Tenki village.
+From Tenki Village climb continues via Marshyangdi Valley to the valley of Jarsang Khola.
+Then the trail continues through the pasture, a scrub of juniper trees, as we slowly gain altitude.
 Before reaching Yak Kharka we have to cross a small river and old Mani walls in a pleasant meadow.
 Overnight stay at Yak Kharka.